List of Only Fools and Horses characters: Reenie Turpin

-Reenie Turpin (Joan Sims in The Frog's Legacy and Emma Cook in Rock & Chips) only appeared in The Frog's Legacy but mentioned in Chain Gang.
+Reenie Turpin (Joan Sims in The Frog's Legacy and Emma Cook in Rock & Chips) only appeared in The Frog's Legacy but is mentioned in Chain Gang.
 She is Trigger's aunt and Joan Trotter's best friend.
 She informs Del of the gold legacy that Freddie the Frog left to his mother.
-She also sparks a debate over who Rodney's real father was after stating that "Joanie was never 100% sure".
+She also sparks a debate over who Rodney's real father was after stating to Albert that "Joanie was never 100% sure".

-In Rock & Chips, Reenie works alongside her best friend, Joan, as an usherette at the local film house.
+In Rock & Chips, Reenie works alongside Joan as an usherette at the local film house.
 Like Joan and Del, Reenie loathes Reg Trotter and is unafraid to stand up to him, threatening to reveal that Reg is often violent toward his wife.
 However, the prequel makes no mention of her relationship with Trigger, and she appears to be a mere family friend.
-She helps Joan determine her pregnancy in an anonymous clinic following her affair with Freddie Robdal and even submits her name for Joan to use while visiting Freddie in prison.
+She helps Joan determine her pregnancy in an anonymous clinic following her affair with Freddie Robdal, and even submits her name for Joan to use while visiting Freddie in prison.

 In Del's autobiography, He Who Dares, it is explained that Reenie's brother Donald is Trigger's father.

 Unseen characters

 Albie Littlewood

 Albie Littlewood is an unseen character, mentioned in Happy Returns.
 He was Del's best friend but had an affair with Del's then-fiancée June Snell, something Del only found out years later.
-However at the same time Del was having an affair with Albie's girlfriend Deidre.
+However, at the same time Del was having an affair with Albie's girlfriend Deidre.
 Albie is the father of June's daughter Debbie, whom Rodney had dated.
 While en route to see June one night, Albie took a shortcut across a railway line and was killed when he fell onto the live rail (the railways in Peckham are electrified using third rails rather than overhead wires).

 Albie also appears in the 2010 prequel drama Rock & Chips, played by Jonathan Readwin.
-In the prequel, he is shown to be (in secret) taking drugs to lighten his mood at certain times, and notably, Albie and Jumbo Mills trick Roy Slater into taking one and later dancing in a bar until he falls from exhaustion.
+In the prequel, he is shown to be secretly taking drugs to lighten his mood at certain times, and notably, Albie and Jumbo Mills trick Roy Slater into taking some and later dancing in a bar until he collapses from exhaustion.